adamsilver/maintainablecss.com-jekyll/_chapters/01-introduction.md

 ## What does maintainable mean?

-Maintainable means editing or writing CSS

-Maintainable CSS can be defined as being able to make changes to it, without worrying about accidentally causing problems elsewhere.
+Maintainable CSS can be defined as being able to make styling changes, without worrying about accidentally causing problems elsewhere.

 ## What does scalable mean?